get in touch!

 Once I have a sense of the direction to take the brand, I like to make a game plan with my clients to make sure we are on the same page about everything that will be in the scope of the project.
-For example, most brand identity projects will include a color palette, typographic system, layout style, and typically also a logo and accompanying graphics.
-Creating a list of project needs helps us to get on the same page and it also allows me to generate a project estimate before getting started.
+For example, most brand identity projects will include a color palette, typographic system, layout style, logo, and accompanying graphics.
+Creating a list of project needs helps us to get on the same page and allows me to generate a project estimate before getting started.

 3. First Round of Designs

-At this point, I get to work on our agreed upon design plan.
-Depending on the scope of the project, this may be a complete first draft, a series of design options, or a mid-way checkpoint.
-I share images with the client of the design work up to this point, and we discuss how to move forward — whether through editing, working through the remaining items on our list, or finalizing file formats to pass on to the client.
+At this point, I get to work on our design plan.
+Depending on the scope of the project, this may be a completed first draft, a series of first-round design options, or an agreed upon mid-way checkpoint.
+I share images with the client of design work up to this point, and we discuss how to move forward — whether via editing, working through the remaining items on our list, or finalizing completed files to pass on to the client.

-The next step in the process is to work through any edits, as agreed upon between myself and the client.
+My standard rate includes one round of edits, although additional rounds can be added* as needed.
+During this stage of the process I use notes from our checkpoint discussion to work through any changes that have been agreed upon between myself and the client.
 Once the edits have been made, I share the updated design work with the client and we discuss how to move forward from this point.
-An agreed upon number of editing rounds is included in the base design price.

 5. File Completion and Sharing